-All applicants must complete the application form, which is meant to collect key demographic and logistical information, ask short answer questions, and require you to upload a resume/CV and a writing sample while also providing you with the opportunity to share any additional information that may be relevant to your application.
-Please ensure that, in addition to the application form, you carefully review the job description.
+All applicants must complete the application form, which is meant to collect key demographic and logistical information, ask short answer questions, require you to upload a resume/CV and a writing sample, while also providing you with the opportunity to share any additional information that may be relevant to your application.
+Please ensure that in addition to the application form, you carefully review the job description.
 Our team will review every submitted application and invite select candidates to participate in the interview stage.

 How selective is the process?

-With around 100 students applying each semester, this process is usually very selective.
-However, we always seek a mix of experiences and skills to develop a dynamic cohort of approximately 10 students.
+With around 100 students applying each semester, this is usually a very selective process.
+However, we are always looking for a mix of experiences and skills in order to develop a dynamic cohort of approximately 10 students.
 If you are not selected during a given recruitment cycle, you are always welcome to apply again, as our projects and open positions often change.